Schaeffler applies cookies to secure an optimal use. With the further use of this website you accept the application of cookies. More Information

 Axlebox bearings are components that are important for the safety of every train.
 That is why they require maintenance on a regular basis.

 For instance, the axlebox bearings in German ICE trains are replaced after 1.2 million kilometers.
 Since an ICE travels an average of 1,500 kilometers per day, though, maintenance must be performed after only two years – regardless of the bearing’s technical condition.
 The axlebox bearings are not disposed of, but rather they are removed, inspected and reconditioned – a time-consuming and expensive process because of the required installation and removal.
 This brings an obvious idea to mind: Permanently observe the condition of the axlebox bearings during operation and only replace the bearings when they are actually worn, not when you just suspect that they might be.
-The technology necessary for this, which is called condition monitoring, is the focus of Schaeffler’s trade show presentation at the 2016 InnoTrans .
+Schaeffler offers the technology required to do this with condition monitoring.

 As tough as the life of an axlebox bearing may be: If it was made by Schaeffler, it will not show any signs of wear on its mechanical components even after more than a million kilometers – meaning that the axleboxes may be in use longer than the specified maintenance intervals permit.
 A critical issue is often the lubricant that the axlebox bearing runs in.
 Shearing forces, pressures and high temperatures all cause the lubricant to age both mechanically and chemically and gradually lose its effect.
 In extreme cases, the axlebox may overheat – which would result in the immediate decommissioning of the train.
 How fast this ageing process happens very much depends on the operating conditions.